julianlk522/FITM/README.md

     -500 for server fuckups
-    -make sure not just using log.Fatal where there should be status -Other lesser refactors and removal of duplicate code -Fix SQL identifiers to use "" and string literals to use '' -BuildTagPage helper to declutter GetTagPage handler
+    -make sure not just using log.Fatal where there should be status -Other lesser refactors and removal of duplicate code -BuildTagPage helper to declutter GetTagPage handler
     -os.LookupEnv?
         -not sure if makes any practical difference